florayuan18/florayuan18.github.io/kfc.md

 - Repeats a specific block of code for known number of times
 - Parts: initialization, Boolean expression, and increment
 - If true, loop executes statements in body and if false, exit for loop
+- Enhanced for loop - iterate through elements of arrays whether specifying length of array (needs data type + identifier and name of array)

 _Example:_
 ``` javascript